instntpot/no-activity-list/README.md

 just download [noactivitylist.theme.css](https://github.com/instntpot/no-activity-list/blob/main/noactivitylist.theme.css) and put it in your themes folder!
 <br>
-<small>if you use vencord you can also paste [https://raw.githubusercontent.com/instntpot/no-activity-list/main/noactivitylist.theme.css](https://raw.githubusercontent.com/instntpot/no-activity-list/main/noactivitylist.theme.css) into online themes</small>
+if you use vencord you can also paste [https://raw.githubusercontent.com/instntpot/no-activity-list/main/noactivitylist.theme.css](https://raw.githubusercontent.com/instntpot/no-activity-list/main/noactivitylist.theme.css) into online themes

 > "i made this" - instantpot